FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") … unless the  unless access token injection in the authorization response is prevented and the aforementioned token leakage vectors are [mitigated]

-From my perspective this means that the omission of this grant in the final RFC is still not a done deal.
+From my perspective, this means that the omission of this grant in the final RFC is still not a done deal.
 However, if the final version of the OAuth 2.1 spec omits the Implicit grant, a compliant OAuth 2.1 server will not support it.
 If you use this grant in your application, you’ll have to replace it with a different one if you want to be compliant with OAuth 2.1.
 May we suggest the Authorization Code grant?

 ### The Resource Owner Password Credentials grant is removed